-- If an individual schedules an appointment at least 72 hours before the date of the appointment, notice and consent documents must be given to the individual no later than 72 hours before the date of appointment. - If an individual schedules an appointment within 72 hours of the date of the appointment, notice and consent documents must be given on the day the appointment is made, but at least 3 hours before the time when items or services are to be provided.
+- If an individual schedules an appointment at least seventy-two (72) hours before the date of the appointment, notice and consent documents must be given to the individual no later than seventy-two (72) hours before the date of appointment. - If an individual schedules an appointment within seventy-two (72) hours of the date of the appointment, notice and consent documents must be given on the day the appointment is made, but at least three hours before the time when items or services are to be provided.

-Costs for Non-Participating Providers Within a Participating Facility
+Costs for Non-Participating Providers

-The Allowable Charge is the amount that We have determined to be the maximum amount payable for a Covered Service.
-For Covered Services provided by Non-Participating Providers, the amount payable will be either a rate agreed upon by Us and the Non-Participating Provider, or based upon Our out-of-network fee schedule.
-This does not prevent You from balance billing.
-The out-of-network fee schedule is the usual and customary rate based on CHRISTUS's median amount negotiated for In Network Services, and consistent with nationally recognized and generally accepted bundling edits and logic.
+The allowable charge is the amount that we have determined to be the maximum amount payable for a covered service.
+For covered services provided by non-participating providers, the amount payable will be either a rate agreed upon by us and the non-participating provider, or based upon our out-of-network fee schedule.
+This does not prevent you from balance billing.
+The out-of-network fee schedule is the usual and customary rate based on CHRISTUS's median amount negotiated for in network services, and consistent with nationally recognized and generally accepted bundling edits and logic.
 Our out-of-network fee schedule is based on generally accepted industry standards and practices for determining the customary billed charge for a service, and fairly and accurately reflects market rates, including geographic differences in costs, and is consistent with nationally recognized and generally accepted bundling edits and logic.
 You're never required to give up your protections from balance billing.
 You also aren't required to get care out-of-network.
 You can choose a provider or facility in your plan's network.
 The allowable charge is simply designed to limit the effects of using an out-of-network provider.